UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 6: Report DOS, final bond angles, bond lengths, and any abnormal phenomena**

 Plot DOS as what you have done in HW5.
 You can visually check to get the bond angles and bond lengths from `rlx.traj`.
 You may want to report any abnormal phenomena over the course of relaxation.
 These can include but not limited to bond break within CO<sub>2</sub>, bond reformation, and severe surface reconstruction.

+<a name='silicate'></a>

+## Silicate ##

+This is part two of the final project.
+In this part, you will be studying your assigned silicate (forsterite, enstatite, larnite, wollastonite) surface with appropriate facet and termination, including whether it is moisturized.

+Although MgO and CaO are chemically the simpliest minerals for carbonation, you have already seen the thorough investigation of surface CO<sub>2</sub> adsorption is rather demanding.
+As we delve into more complex and asymmetric surfaces, the calculations that need to be done are skyrocketing.
+For example, the image below shows the carbonation sites to be considered on larnite (100) surface for a complete analysis.
+For each larnite unit cell, there are four unique calciums and six oxygens exposed, whereas there are only one unqiue calcium and one oxygen in CaO.
+To fully cover every single site as what we have done for MgO and CaO, it requires 20 times as much as our previous work!
+Of course, the computational resources don't allow us to do this.
+Instead, we are going to start with focusing on the oxygen sites only.
+Also, we are only going to consider the molecular CO<sub>2</sub>.